 The ruins of the Unknown City stand at the edge of the Death Wind Steppe, surrounded by the foothills of the Wolf Head Mountains.
 They are a monument to a once mighty city.
 Few now know the city's history, and how it fell.
-The city's old name, Tetronis, now belongs to a village of simple fisherfolk standing amongst the ruins.
-The force behind both the old city's greatness and its destruction was the god Orlusz.
+The city's old name, Tetronis, now belongs to a village of simple fisher folk standing amongst the ruins.
+The force behind both the old city's greatness and its destruction was a Greater Other known as Orlusz.

-Orlusz was a god of death and the earth.
+Orlusz's followers worshipped him as a god of death and the earth.
 His priests were necromancers who sacrificed human victims to their god by burying them alive.
-In exchange for this sacrifice, which incidentally fuelled the necromancers' black magic, Orlusz blessed their fields, making them fertile so that crops would grow abundantly.
+In exchange for this sacrifice, which also fuelled the necromancers' black magic, Orlusz blessed their fields, making them fertile so that crops would grow abundantly.

 The worship of Orlusz no longer exists.
-His priesthood and the territories they controlled were lost when Tetronis warred and lost with the people of the Death Wind Steppe and their rulers the Ice Witches.
+The god's priesthood lost the territories they controlled when Tetronis lost a war with the people of the Death Wind Steppe and their then rulers, the Ice Witches.
 The priesthood of Orlusz was eradicated everywhere but the magnificent city of Tetronis, seat of the Great Temple to Orlusz.
 In Tetronis, the cardinals of Orlusz plotted how to save their religion, and avenge themselves on the Ice Witches and their followers.

-Orlusz's necromancer priests bargained with the god, gaining the power to make a mighty magical artifact in exchange for a two part sacrifice.
+Orlusz's necromancer priests bargained with the god, gaining the power to make a mighty magical artefact in exchange for a two part sacrifice.
 The first part of the sacrifice consisted of a thousand souls, in exchange for which the god blessed a magical spear, which was quickly termed the Spear of Orlusz.
 The Spear of Orlusz was given to a champion, who has rendered unkillable, and capable of breaking through any magic with the spear.
 A future sacrifice of another thousand souls was demanded, but this could wait until the Champion had led the forces of Orlusz to victory in battle.
 Better the sacrifice of enemy prisoners than the people of Tetronis.

 Alas, victory never came.
 The armies of Tetronis were smashed in spite of the Champion, and a mere tattered remnant under the Champion's leadership was able to retreat.
 When the Champion returned to Tetronis, he found further problems.
-The people of Tetronis had revolted against the priesthood of Orlusz, tired of the the leadership that had lost them a war and their demands for brutal sacrifices.
-The few surviving priests were beseiged in the Great Temple.
+The people of Tetronis had revolted against the priesthood of Orlusz, tired of the leadership that had lost them a war and their demands for brutal sacrifices.
+The few surviving priests were besieged in the Great Temple.
 The unkillable Champion fought through the siege, but all he was able to accomplish was joining the trapped priests.
 Even necromancy could not defeat the mob.